 Although it’s still possible to get a Sri Lanka visa on arrival, travelers are highly advised to apply beforehand for an ETA, as the process at the border can be lengthy and involve long queues.

 How Can I Get a Sri Lanka visa on Arrival?

 In order to enjoy a quick entry to Sri Lanka at the border, eligible travelers can complete the form at the port of entry and pay the fees.
-For most visitors, it’s simpler to apply online ETA before traveling to the country.
+For most visitors, it’s simpler to apply the electronic travel autorization (ETA) online before traveling to the country.
 The online form only takes minutes to complete, with applicants required to fill in a selection of personal and passport information, including:

 - Name and Surname

 - Passport Issue and Expiry Date